-15) Charades is a classic and it’s a great idea for spending quality family time.
+15) Charades is a classic and it’s a great idea for family bonding.
 It is also pretty simple to set up.

 16) Organize family Olympics on every first Saturday afternoon of the month (or even once a year if you prefer!)

 17) Organize an outdoor or indoor picnic with everyone’s favorites.
 Spend even more quality family time by having every family member participate in preparing the picnic goodies.